MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### III

-A goat like monster was given food as tribute and throws iron balls at Dandillion and Geralt as they run away.
+A goat like monster was given food mixed in with iron, a poison.
+The monster is furious and throws iron balls at Dandillion and Geralt as they run away.

 #### IV

-Lille, the village prophetess who owns the book about all monsters forbade the villagers from killing the devil and Geralt is sent to reason with it.
+Lille, the village prophetess who owns the "book of monsters" forbade the villagers from killing the devil and Geralt is sent to reason with it.

 #### V